Xiltalo/Gamebook-engine/README.md

 That's how this engine was born.

 This project is inspired by [gamebooks](https://en.wikipedia.org/wiki/Gamebook) The `module.txt` file will tell the program what module to read.
 In a gamebook you would have something like "if you go right then go to page 14; if you decide to head to the left then go to page 32.".
 The `module.txt` file does essentially the same.
+You will find all the files you need to edit in the `files/` directory.

 I think an example is the best way to demonstrate the principle of this (modest) game engine, so I will show you the absolute basics to make your own adventure